Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Grittibänz breadman

-The cute Christmas breadman, shaped from sweet Zopf dough and with tiny raisin eyes, is simply too sweet to eat!
+The cute Christmas breadman, shaped from sweet Zopf dough and with tiny raisin eyes, is too sweet to eat!
 But in those early days of December leading up to Swiss Santa Day, the Grittibänz are hawked by bakeries across Switzerland.

 In many Swiss companies, it is a tradition for the employees to find a Grittibänz sitting on their desk on December 6.
 Schoolchildren might receive one from the visiting Santa.
 And many families who treasure the art of baking will make their own Grittibänz bread men.
 Here is a recipe to bake your own Grittibänz.